-- Visual Studio Code with Remote WSL and Python extension
+- Visual Studio Code with the Remote WSL and Python extension

-- WSL with Ubuntu 18.04.
-LTS
+- WSL with Ubuntu (18.04.
+LTS or higher)

-- Python 3.7 environment on WSL
+- Python environment on WSL (3.8 or higher)

 - MySQL server on WSL

 - · Redis on WSL

 - · Alliance Auth on WSL

-- · Celery on WSL
+· Celery on WSL

-We will use the build-in Django development webserver, so we don't need to setup a WSGI server or a web server.
+We will use the build-in Django development web server, so we don't need to set up a WSGI server or a web server.

 Note: This setup works with both WSL 1 and WSL 2.
-However, due to the significantly better performance we recommend WSL 2.
+However, due to the significantly better performance, we recommend WSL 2.